-OVERVIEW: Union Pacific Foundation is the philanthropic offshoot of Union Pacific Corporation and Union Pacific Railroad.
-It focuses on improving and enriching health, human services, and the overall quality of life for the regions on the Union Pacific railway line.
+OVERVIEW: Union Pacific Foundation is the philanthropic arm of Union Pacific Corporation and Union Pacific Railroad.
+It prioritizes improving and enriching health, human services, and the overall quality of life for the regions on the Union Pacific railway line.

-IP TAKE: Union Pacific Foundation places a consistent emphasis on the arts through its directive to “improve and enrich the general quality of life in the community.”
-Funding for music—particularly the performance of it—is a primary expression of its arts support, so long as you’re in a community that is “reasonably close” to its railroad line.
+IP TAKE: Union Pacific Foundation emphasizes the arts through its directive to “improve and enrich the general quality of life in the community.”
+Funding for music—particularly the performance of it—is a primary expression of its arts support.
+However, grantseekers must be in a community that is “reasonably close” to its railroad line.

-Where are those “communities served?”
-There are a lot of them—radiating out from more than 50 cities/regions across the U.S. If you’re located in or west of the vertical geographic line of Milwaukee-Little Rock-New Orleans, there’s a good likelihood you’re on Union Pacific’s radar.
-Here’s their map to help you out.
+Geographically, Union Pacific serves a lot of “communities,” more than 50 cities/regions across the U.S. Grantseekers located in or west of the vertical geographic line of Milwaukee-Little Rock-New Orleans are likely to be on Union Pacific’s radar.
+Its system map is useful here.

-The funds that Union Pacific Foundation distribute flow through its Community-Based Grant Program, which in 2013 distributed about $7 million to 980 organizations.
-The program subdivides its focus into “Community and Civic” and “Health and Human Services.”
-The foundation’s support of the arts falls under the former.
+The foundation’s Community-Based Grant Program subdivides its focus into “Community and Civic” and “Health and Human Services.”
+The foundation’s support of music and the arts falls under the former.

-Union Pacific Foundation seeks to promote “program effectiveness,” and therefore particularly likes its grants to go capacity building, which it describes as “helping new or existing programs reach more people or reach them effectively.”
+Union Pacific Foundation seeks to promote “program effectiveness,” and therefore prefers to fund capacity building, which it describes as “helping new or existing programs reach more people or reach them effectively.”
 This definition and prioritization opens up a lot of opportunity for a music organization or program seeking support.

 By Union Pacific Foundation’s own assessment, the average grant amount for its recipients over the past few years is “less then $10,000.”
 This is true, but there is also the possibility for far more significant amounts if the partnership is right.

 Applications are an open, online process with a mid-August deadline.
-Union Pacific Foundation points out that it funds its grants with operating profits from its corporate side, not through an endowment, so this might also be a reminder to consider using a train for your next travel adventure.
+Union Pacific Foundation points out that it funds its grants with operating profits from its corporate side, not through an endowment, so this might also be a reminder for grantseekers to consider using a train for their next travel adventure.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)